wikananda/Image-Classification-CNN-vs-TIMMs/README.md

 For my experiment, the model is trained using [AI vs Real image dataset](https://www.kaggle.com/datasets/tristanzhang32/ai-generated-images-vs-real-images).
 I was only using the test set as my training, validation and test data due to my low computing power.
 - Update `dataset.yaml` for train/val/test splits, image size, etc.
 - If you already processed your dataset (splitting and preprocessing), place it under `dataset/processed`.
-- If not, placed under `dataset/raw` and run:
+- If not, place it under `dataset/raw` and run:
   ```bash
   DataModule.setup(processed=False)
   ```

 ### Training
 - Adjust hyperparameters/model choice in `train.yaml`.
-For TIMM model, checkout more [here](https://huggingface.co/timm/models).
+For TIMM model, check out more [here](https://huggingface.co/timm/models).
-- Checkout `test_ai_vs_real.ipynb` for implementation example.
+- Check out `test_ai_vs_real.ipynb` for implementation example.

 ### Evaluation / Inference
 - After training, model checkpoints will be saved in `models/`.